CheezWhiz328/DMOJ/README.md

 # DMOJ
-Java solutions to various problems on dmoj.ca
+Java solutions to various problems on the [Don Mills Online Judge](dmoj.ca)